 The engineering degree programs help prepare students to be successful when taking the Fundamentals of Engineering Exam, the first step towards professional licensure.

 Transfer credit will normally be accepted from regionally accredited institutions.
 Transfer credit received by The Office of Admissions will be evaluated for appropriate credit toward specific requirements in the student's degree program.
 Registration assistance will be provided at transfer orientation based on the evaluation of official transcripts and degree applicable transfer credit.
 Admitted students may view transfer credit and access a Degree Evaluation in the Student Records secton of the Gulfline Accounts.
-Degree evaluation instructions may be found at this link: http://www.fgcu.edu/OCI/cappstudents.html
+For more information on degree evaluation visit this link: http://www.fgcu.edu/ACS/degreeworks.html.